orix-software/orix-software.github.io/docs/commands/sedoric.md

 ## Trouble shooting

-If sedoricis launched without any args, it will try to load by default '/usr/share/sedoric/sedoric3.dsk'.
+If sedoric is launched without any args, it will try to load by default '/usr/share/sedoric/sedoric3.dsk'.
 If this disk is not present, sedsd will failed.